 2006-present Again the oldest surviving playing member when elected, Edgar is married to Mabel, the sister of former Presidents Frank and Harold Elliott.
 An extremely stylish all-rounder, Edgar played twice for the Nottinghamshire Cricket Association in the 1950's.
 Playing in an era before 'manicured' outfields and pitches, Edgar's tally of over 6000 runs came at over twice the rate of nearly all his team-mates, and his ability to hit 50s at a time when a team score of 100 was nigh unbeatable was second to none.
 With over 420 wickets at less than 10 a piece, Edgar stakes a claim to being one of the finest cricketers ever to play for the village, and would no doubt walk into an all-time Clifton amateur XI.
 A quick glance at match reports often show stories such as : "Pepper was of course the mainstay, by using his feet he contained the spin bowling and scored runs from lovely drives" or "aided by a strong cross wind, Pepper soon had the Clumber batsmen in trouble with his flighted off-spinners.
 It was impossible to score from him.
 The batsmen could only desperately defend their wickets, but no-one could hold out for long".
-Edgar was Chairman of the Club for 16 years, and though with failing eyesight he still attends matches and events whenever possible.
-Honoured to once again be asked to hold the position, Edgar wished the Club and all its members “all the very best for the forthcoming year”.
+Edgar was Chairman of the Club for 16 years, but more recently has suffered from failing eyesight which has curtailed his visits to the ground.
+That aside, the Club are honoured to have him as President for the13th year.